Working with patients and members of the public is a vital part of the Oxford Biomedical Research Centre.

 Patient and public involvement helps ensure that the BRC’s research addresses what matters to patients and the public.
 We involve patients and the public in deciding what research to do, how to do it and what is done with the results.
 If you’re involved, you might act as a partner in a project to identify research priorities in a specific disease area, help create written material that is accessible to patients, get involved in research grant applications or monitor research as it progresses.
 We also have a programme of research itself assessing the impact of patient and public involvement.

-If you are interested in any of these aspects of research and are based in the Thames Valley region, you can register interest in involvement through our Patients Active in Research section.
+If you are interested in any of these aspects of research and are based in the Thames Valley region, you can register interest in involvement through the listings section of this website.
 You will receive a weekly email bulletin of opportunities for patients, carers and members of the public to get involved with research at different stages, and will also have the option to receive additional, related information, for example about public talks or training.

 We run regular training workshops for patients and members of the public with the aim of increasing knowledge and confidence to take part in PPI opportunities.
 Find out about our Patient and Public Involvement workshops in 2019/20.